Meth is the most common drug identified from seizures in LAC, and it is increasing

 - In 2018, nearly all (95%) methamphetamine seizures in the US occur at or near the Southwest Border (SWB) (NDTA, 2019).

 - Methamphetamine seizures along the SWB increased 364% from 8,460 kg in 2012 to 39,237 kg in 2018, and continue to increase (NDTA, 2019).

-- Traffickers employ various techniques to conceal methamphetamine in forms such as crystals, paste, and liquids when smuggling with human couriers, parcel services, and commercial flights or buses (NDTA).
-Particularly common methods include transporting small multi-kilogram shipments of methamphetamine in privately owned vehicles by concealing in the vehicle's fuel tanks, tires, or other natural voids (NDTA, 2019).
+- Traffickers employ various techniques to conceal methamphetamine crystals, paste, and dissolved in liquid when smuggling with human couriers, parcel services, and commercial flights or buses (NDTA).
+Particularly common methods include transporting small multi-kilogram shipments of methamphetamine in privately owned vehicles concealed in fuel tanks, tires, or other natural voids in vehicles (NDTA, 2019).

-- Meth conversion labs convert methamphetamine powder into crystal or recrystallize methamphetamine in solution for consumption.
+- Methamphetamine produced in Mexico is often concealed by dissolving in solutions for trafficking.
+Meth conversion labs are not used for production, but are instead used to convert methamphetamine powder into crystal, or to recrystallize methamphetamine in solution to crystal methamphetamine for consumption.

 Meth remains widely available in the US, particularly the West

 - In 2017, 45% of participating law enforcement agencies reported that methamphetamine would be easily obtained at any time in the US, indicating high availability of methamphetamine.
 The regions with the highest availability of methamphetamine were the Pacific (79%), West Central (72%) and Southwest (69%) regions (Figure 4).

 - The Los Angeles Field Division has consistently reported high availability of methamphetamine (NDTA, 2018).

 Figure 4.
 Percent of participating law enforcement agencies reporting high availability of methamphetamine by region